Skip to Main Content Mansfield Library Research Guides

 OA scholarship is not peer reviewed or is lower quality than traditionally published scholarship.

 Most OA scholarship is peer reviewed.
 Some traditionally published scholarship is not peer reviewed.
-The point is that a publisher's peer review policies have nothing to do with whether or not scholarship is OA.
+A publisher's peer review policies have nothing to do with whether or not scholarship is OA.
 Peer review is a separate process, and scholarship quality varies among all publications, whether open or not.

 For more information about OA misconceptions, watch Editage's "Open Access - Myth vs. Fact" videoor read "Busting the top five myths about open access publishing" in The Conversation.
 This article, "Common myths about open access" from OAPEN, which focuses on OA book publishing, includes information that also applies to OA journal publishing.